• Skip to Content

 Applicants will be considered for our graduate programs if they have remarkable personal attributes that are predictive of academic and clinical success, high academic achievement, and English proficiency.

 • Personal attributes.
-Applicants are expected to possess remarkable personal characteristics that are necessary for success in graduate study as well as in professional clinical practice.
-These characteristics are evaluated utilizing the Casper and interviews and include:
+Applicants are expected to possess remarkable personal characteristics that are necessary for success in graduate study as well as in professional clinical practice:

 1. a desire for lifelong learning,